National Mentoring Day: Spotlight on ELBA Mentoring

-ELBA has delivered mentoring programmes for over twenty years, recruiting mentors from our member companies and pairing them with a wide range of east Londoners.
-Our Mentoring Works Programme has sourced mentors for over 5,000 east London School pupils, our Higher Education Mentoring Programme supports students from east London’s universities and our Executive Partnerships Programme facilitates mentoring relationships between Senior Managers from our member companies and those in corresponding positions at east London charities.
+ELBA has delivered mentoring programmes for over twenty years, recruiting mentors from our business partner companies and pairing them with a wide range of east Londoners.
+Our Mentoring Works Programme has sourced mentors for over 5,000 east London School pupils, our Higher Education Mentoring Programme supports students from east London’s universities and our Executive Partnerships Programme facilitates mentoring relationships between Senior Managers from our business partner companies and those in corresponding positions at east London charities.
 This article will take a look at mentors and mentees from ours programmes and explore what participants have learnt from their experiences.

 Mentoring Works: Nephertiti (Haggerston School) and Louise (UBS) – 1996

 In the very early days of Mentoring Works, Nephertiti, then a 14 year old student at Haggerston School, joined the programme and was matched with Louise from UBS.
 19 years on the two are still in close contact and both recognise the impact and influence mentoring and their continuing supportive relationship has had on their lives.